Skip to main content

 bbb.nprot

-Next Design packages use the NuGet mechanism.
-Therefore, in addition to using Visual Studio and NDExt, there are the following methods.
+Next Design packages utilize the NuGet mechanism.
+Therefore, in addition to using Visual Studio and NDExt, the following methods are available:

-• Create a nuspec file directly and package it with the dotnet pack command.
+• Create a nuspec file directly and package it using the dotnet pack command.